cosmos72/stmx/README.md

            `MAP-GHASH` `DO-GHASH` `COPY-GHASH`
            `GHASH-KEYS` `GHASH-VALUES` `GHASH-PAIRS`.

-  Note: THASH-TABLE has been completely rewritten in STMX 1.3.3, previously its methods contained `THASH` instead of `GHASH` in their names.
+  Note: THASH-TABLE has been completely rewritten in STMX 1.3.3 and has now much better performance.
+Previously its methods contained `THASH` instead of `GHASH` in their names.

 - `TMAP` is a transactional sorted map, backed by a red-black tree.
   It is created with `(make-instance 'tmap :pred compare-function)`